Booklordofthedings/Booklordofthedings/README.md

 I am Booklordofthedings a student, currently studying computer science in germany
 and learning the beef programming language.

+*Since Github does not have a sensible way of organizing a large amount of repositories, alot of my older or off topic repositories are stored in my organisation.*

 <img src="https://github.com/Booklordofthedings/Booklordofthedings/blob/main/githubprofileheader.png">

 ---